adobe/aio-cli-plugin-auth/README.md

   supported.
 The below example shows the configuration for OAuth2 based (graphical SUSI) login.

-  The "env" property is mandatory and designates the Adobe IMS environment used for authentication.
+  The "env" property is optional and designates the Adobe IMS environment used for authentication.
 Possible values are "stage" and "prod".
-  If the property is missing or any other value, it defaults to "stage".
+  If the property is missing or any other value, it defaults to "prod".

   All commands allow their normal output to be formatted in either HJSON (default), JSON, or YAML.